- Alcester Office +44 (0)1789 765522

 8. FEES AND EXPENSES

-8.1.1 Unless otherwise agreed in the Engagement Letter, our fees will be calculated principally by reference to the time spent by us in providing the Services at the fixed hourly rates applicable to the relevant staff.
+8.1.1 Unless a fixed fee is otherwise agreed in the Engagement Letter, our fees will be calculated principally by reference to the time spent by us in providing the Services at the fixed hourly rates applicable to the relevant staff.

 8.2 Limited Companies

 When accepting to act on behalf of a limited company, we may require a Director and/or Controlling Shareholder to sign a form of personal guarantee in respect of our fees and expenses.
 If such request is refused, we will be entitled to stop acting and require immediate payment of our fees on a time spent basis and expenses as set out above.

 8.3.1 We may require you to make a payment to us on account of our fees and expenses at any time and on more than one occasion.
 Money paid on account which is not subsequently required for fees and expenses will be returned promptly.

 8.3.2 We are not obliged to credit payments on account against interim invoices but may do so if you fail to make prompt payment.